Notifications Guide

 Platform-Specific Behavior

 All platforms share the same core notification features (live/offline/update notifications, viewer count, game/category).
-The key differences are detection speed and specific platform limitations.
+The key differences are detection speed and platform-specific features.

 Twitch